Rubinjo/cinema-microservices/README.md

 ### Locally

-1. Stop all process (CTRL+C) that were started by executing setupLocal.sh
+1. Stop all processes (CTRL+C) that were started by executing setupLocal.sh

 ### Containerized